PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 The cmdlet shall be extensible to support additional protocols.
 The protocol handlers shall be extensible to handle additional features.

-The extensibility is accomplished by Interfaces.
+The extensibility is accomplished by interfaces.

 ```csharp
 internal interface IInvokeDownloadProtocol